DCully/carputiem/README.md

 connected to the appropriate GPIO pins.

-To talk to the car, the I used a USB cable not unlike this one: http://www.amazon.com/ELM327-OBDII-CAN-BUS-Diagnostic-Scanner/dp/B005FEGP7I/ref=sr_1_1?s=automotive&ie=UTF8&qid=1404856981&sr=1-1
+To talk to the car, the I used a USB cable not unlike this one:

+http://www.amazon.com/ELM327-OBDII-CAN-BUS-Diagnostic-Scanner/dp/B005FEGP7I/ref=sr_1_1?s=automotive&ie=UTF8&qid=1404856981&sr=1-1

-Some of this code (a table of OBD functions) is adapted from OBDGPSLogger: https://icculus.org/obdgpslogger/
+Some of this code (a table of OBD functions) is adapted from OBDGPSLogger:

+https://icculus.org/obdgpslogger/

 Dependencies
 ----------------------
 taglib.github.io

 mpg123.org

 https://www.xiph.org/ao/

 www.wiringPi.com

 Bugs, possible improvements
 ---------------------
-0) Potentially, IOHandler could get "behind" and print an old scroll packet.
-   Use a priority queue to rush processing of stopAllScrollingText() calls.

 1) More extensive exception handling/error code detection with libao and libmpg123

 2) add DTC reading to ObdSerial (new function, read during setup)